 For WINS, professionalisation encompasses all aspects of nuclear security, including governance arrangements, and is delivered through the following four areas of work: (a) sharing operational experience, (b) disseminating knowledge, (c) providing training and certification and (d) offering benchmarking and evaluation services.
-WINS is committed to helping its Members continuously develop their nuclear security understanding and competences; develop partnerships; address specific needs; and develop solutions that can address new challenges.
+WINS is committed to helping its network of WINS Members continuously develop their nuclear security competences; develop partnerships; address specific needs; and develop solutions that can address new challenges.

 WINS is the only organisation to offer and promote professionalisation of this nature - and on an international scale - in a systematic manner.
 Furthermore, the approach that WINS takes to professionalisation is inclusive and recognises the importance of engaging all stakeholders.
-As a result, WINS membership is broad and includes thousands of individuals from all over the world.
+As a result, WINS network of members is broad and includes thousands of individuals from all over the world.
 Independent of gender, ethnic origin or country, all WINS Members have one thing in common: by strengthening their profession locally, they enhance nuclear security globally.

-2. WINS' Vision, Mission and Goals
+2. WINS' Objectives

-The goals set out below are derived from the WINS Statute and the Vision and Mission defined as part of it.
-According to WINS Statute §4, the task of the organisation is to work on a non-profit basis for the global improvement of nuclear security in the global and public interest.
-This is followed by WINS' Vision stating that "all nuclear and other radioactive materials and facilities are effectively secured by demonstrably competent professionals applying best practice to achieve operational excellence".
-Accompanying this is WINS' Mission, which is the role "to be the leader in knowledge exchange, professional development and certification for nuclear security management".
-WINS strives to be recognised globally as a trusted partner that delivers on its commitments so that all parts of the world benefit from measurable improvements in the security of all nuclear and other radioactive material.
+The objectives set out below are derived from the WINS Articles of Association.
+According to WINS AoA §2, the task of the Association is to work on a non-profit basis to address all nuclear security issues everywhere in the world.
+WINS strives to be recognised globally as a trusted partner that delivers on its commitments so that all parts of the world benefit from measurable improvements in the security of nuclear and other radioactive material.

-Thus, WINS' overarching goal is to be of service to the entire world and to address all security issues related to nuclear and other radioactive facilities, activities and materials, whether under or outside of regulatory control.
-To achieve this overarching goal, WINS has the following three operational goals:
+Thus, WINS' overarching goal is to be of service to the entire world and to address all security issues related to nuclear and other radioactive facilities, activities, and materials, whether under or outside of regulatory control.
+To achieve this overarching objective, WINS has the following three operational goals: